Neville John William Day 7 March 1922 - 26 November 1990

 Captain: "Corporal Day.
 Why aren't you in uniform?
 Where's your rifle man?!"

 Corporal Day: "We aren't fighting a war today, Sir!
 We're picking apples!
 Sir!
 I can't carry both a gun and my best ladder at the same time and I'm not trusting Fritz with either.
 Sir!"

 Captain: "You're on a charge!"

 Post Script: Fritz sent a Christmas card every year to my Stepfather right up to Christmas 1991.
-The year after Dad died.
+Thirteen months after Dad died.
 Obviously staying in contact for more than 45 years and through two house moves.
 I realised the poor man did not know my Stepfather had died as no one had thought to inform him.
 I found Fritz's German telephone number in a couple of letters Fritz had written, in halting English, to my Dad and so I phoned him to break the bad news.
 He cried during the call.

 Chris Latham-Smith 2022.